counterfactual/monorepo/packages/specs/source/01-app-definition.md

 ## AppDefinition

 To address all of the above requirements of state channel applications, we introduce an interface called an `AppDefinition` which **implements the logic of an application in the EVM**.
-To be specific, the `AppDefinition` interface is one which can be implemented by a developer that is interested in writing a state channels based application that the Counterfactual project supports in the rest of the framework (e.g., in the [adjudication layer](./02-adjudication-layer.md)).
+The `AppDefinition` interface is implemented by a developer interested in writing a state channels based application that the Counterfactual project supports in the rest of the framework (e.g., in the [adjudication layer](./02-adjudication-layer.md)).

 ### Resolution Function